AEADataEditor/replication-template-development/REPLICATION.md

 - [ ] Requirements are complete.

-> If easier, simply copy-and-paste the authors' stated requirements here:
+> INSTRUCTIONS: If easier, simply copy-and-paste the authors' stated requirements here:

 Missing Requirements